 The purpose of the electricity network is to transmit the electricity produced in power plants to electricity users.
 There are over three million electricity users and hundreds of power plants generating electricity in Finland.
-Finland also has power transmission links to Sweden, Norway, Russia and Estonia.
+Finland also has power transmission links to neighbouring countries.
 Finland’s electricity network is part of the European power system and electricity market.